astronomer/docs/astro/start-your-astro-trial.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

- This guide will help you get started with Astro, a fully managed Airflow service.
+Use this guide to get started with Astro, the fully managed Airflow service by Astronomer.

 ## Activate your trial